Entry and funding requirements

-Candidates should have, or expect to obtain, a first or upper second class degree, or non-UK equivalent, in pharmacy, chemistry, engineering, physics, biology, mathematics or related sciences or a relevant master’s qualification.
+Candidates should have, or expect to obtain, a first or upper-second class degree, or international equivalent, in pharmacy, chemistry, engineering, physics, biology, mathematics or related sciences, or a relevant master’s qualification.

-SSPC studentships are open to UK and EU students and provide a stipend and full fees in one of the following universities: Trinity College Dublin, University College Cork or University College Dublin.
+SSPC is the Science Foundation Ireland Research Centre for Pharmaceuticals.
+Studentships are based in Ireland and are open to UK, EU and non-EU students.
+Funding will cover EU fees only and a stipend in one of the following universities: Trinity College Dublin, University College Cork or University College Dublin.

 For more information, please contact:

 Dr Claudia Matz (CDT-TransPharmTech@nottingham.ac.uk) University of Nottingham (UK)

 Ms Sarah Marks (email@example.com) University College London (UK)

-Ms Catherine O’Brien (catherine.OBrien@tcd.ie) SSPC – The SFI Research Centre for Pharmaceuticals (Republic of Ireland)
+Ms Catherine O’Brien (catherine.OBrien@tcd.ie) SSPC – The SFI Research Centre for Pharmaceuticals (Ireland)

 All spaces have now been filled and we are no longer recruiting for 2021/22.
 Applications for 2022/23 will open in November/December 2021.